Neo23x0/sysmon-version-history/README.md

 # Sysmon-Version-History

-An Inofficial Sysmon Version History
+An Inofficial Sysmon Changelog

-The changelog was composed with the help of the technet blog, the Internet wayback machine and google.
+This changelog was composed with the help of the technet blog articles, the Internet wayback machine and Google.

 ## v8.0